Tottenham Meeting has a children’s meeting and a young people’s meeting between 10:15am to 11:30am on the second Sunday of each month (except August).

 Young people’s meeting

 Young people’s meeting is run by the young people themselves with adult support.
 It is an opportunity for young people to explore more deeply a range of issues that relate to their developing life as a Quaker.
-Young people are also encouraged to take part in other Quaker activities for young people that are organised across London (London Link) as well as regionally and nationally.
+Young people are also encouraged to take part in other Quaker activities for young people that are organised across London (London Link Group) as well as regionally and nationally.